Reduce bandwidth usage

 BALENA_SUPERVISOR_CONNECTIVITY_CHECK: Defines the device's ability to test and indicate (via an LED when available) that it has issues with connectivity.

-BALENA_SUPERVISOR_POLL_INTERVAL: This defines the time interval when any changes made to the application, i.e either new code pushes or environment variables changes or VPN control changes are propagated to the device.
+BALENA_SUPERVISOR_POLL_INTERVAL: This defines the time interval when any changes made to the fleet, i.e either new code pushes or environment variables changes or VPN control changes are propagated to the device.
 Think of it as the interval when the device checks in with balena API to ask for new updates.
 Making this interval long, would mean that any change is only reflected in the device after this interval, if the VPN is not operational.
 (We suggest limiting this to less than 24 hours.)

 BALENA_SUPERVISOR_LOG_CONTROL: Any logs written by the user container or the device Agent are not sent to the dashboard when this variable is set to false.